Limited Contracts in the UAE: A Comprehensive Guide

 Differences from Unlimited Contracts

 What is the notice period for limited contracts in the UAE?
 Unlimited employment contracts are open-ended contracts that provide flexibility and require a minimum thirty-day notice period for resignation or termination from both parties.
 This type of employment provides end-of-service benefits, gratuity funds, and other perks.
-Limited contracts are based on specific duration, and unlimited contracts consider the full employment period.
+These contracts are based on a specific duration, and unlimited contracts consider the full employment period.

 Benefits and Considerations of Limited Contracts